 The Covenant Christian School’s Board of Education is committed to making the school the best that it can be.
 Its mission is to partner with families, churches, and the community to provide an excellent, affordable education in a Christ-centered environment.

 www.stsimonchurch.com/school | 231.843.3188

-They serve approximately 145 students beginning with 3-year-olds in preschool through 8th grade, with a 15:1 student-teacher ratio.
+LAC serves approximately 145 students beginning with 3-year-olds in preschool through 8th grade, with a 15:1 student-teacher ratio.
 Strong elementary academics, supportive social skills, a networked computer lab, fine arts, Spanish, music and athletics are offered.
-The school is fully accredited with the Michigan Non-Public School Accrediting Association and teachers are state certified.
+The school is fully accredited with the Michigan Non-Public School Accrediting Association, and teachers are state certified.

 MCCHE offers group support, encouragement and friendships, plus activities such as book sales and field trips.
-They meet first Mondays during the school year, Sept.-May, at 6:30 pm at the Ludington Public Library, 217 E. Ludington Ave.
+They meet on the first Mondays of the month during the school year, Sept.-May, at 6:30 p.m. at the Ludington Public Library, 217 E. Ludington Ave.
 For more information, contact Mason County Christian Home Educators (MCCHE) 231.845.2960.

 Community colleges are centers of educational opportunity.
 Beginning nearly 100 years ago, they are a uniquely American invention that put publicly funded higher education at close-to-home facilities.

 West Shore Community College was established by a vote of the people in the college’s district on March 6, 1967.
 The College offers a comprehensive general education curricula, designed to meet the needs of students desiring to transfer to senior institutions, and many occupational programs are available for students desiring to pursue immediate employment.

 The college continues to serve the community as a valuable partner for business and industry, community organizations and cultural programming by bringing more resources, grants, programs and special events to the region.